discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 If a _Mistlock Singularity_ is present, you should precast your personal buffs and/or boons for better personal performance.
 Not precasting in fractals is gonna severly hurt your damage since the buff <Trait name="Empowering Auras"/> adds 10% to your damage and takes a while to build up which means the boss will have phased before you have 5 stacks.

-To deal with that issue the easiest precast you can do before interacting with _Mistlock Singularity_ is by having a staff in your other set start in <Skill name="Water Attunement"/> and use <Skill name="Ice Spike"/>, <Skill name="Frozen Ground"/>, <Skill name="Magnetic Aura"/>, <Skill name="Transmute Earth"/>.
-This grants you the maximum amount of stacks right away, then you should also refresh them with <Skill name="Sand Squall"/> and extent boons for you and your allies.
+To deal with that issue the easiest precast you can do before interacting with _Mistlock Singularity_ is by having a staff in your other set start in <Skill name="Water Attunement"/>, use <Skill name="Ice Spike"/> and <Skill name="Frozen Ground"/>, swap to <Skill name="Earth Attunement"/> and use <Skill name="Magnetic Aura"/> and <Skill name="Transmute Earth"/>.
+This grants you the maximum amount of stacks right away, which you should also refresh with <Skill name="Sand Squall"/> and extent boons for you and your allies.

 Note: <Skill name="Frozen Ground"/> is an ice field and it can interfere with the general group precast which relies on a fire field for might.
 If you want to do this kind of precast then simply place your field a bit outside of the group while still being in range to receive their boons.
 An ice field is neccessary because it is the only field which gives 2 auras and thus 2 stacks once you blast it.

 But if you don't want to go that way, as an elementalist, you also have easy access to fire fields and blasts providing <Boon name="Might"/> as well as <Trait name="Empowering Auras"/> stacks.
-In that scenario you only need a scepter in your other set, you can start in fire and do the following sequence:
+In that scenario you only need a scepter in your other set, you can start in fire and perform the following sequence:

 1. Start in <Skill name="Fire Attunement"/> and cast <Skill name="Wildfire"/> to provide a fire field.
 Alternatively, use an off-hand Dagger to provide a fire field with <Skill name="Ring of Fire"/>.
-2. Blast it using <Skill name="Phoenix"/>.
+2. Blast it using <Skill id="5675"/>.
-3. Use <Skill name="Dargon's Tooth"/> while switching to water
+3. Use <Skill id="5692"/> while switching to <Skill name="Water Attunement"/>
-4. Wait for the combo to finish in water and swap to air
+4. Wait for the combo to finish in <Skill name="Water Attunement"/> and swap to <Skill name="Air Attunement"/>
 5. Blast using <Skill name="Arcane Brilliance"/>
-6. Attune to earth and blast with <Skill name="Sand Squall"/>
+6. Attune to <Skill name="Earth Attunement"/> and blast with <Skill name="Sand Squall"/>
-7. Precast <Skill name="Conjured Fiery Greatsword"/>
+7. Precast <Skill name="Conjure Fiery Greatsword"/>
 8. Take the _Mistlock Singularity_.

 This puts you at 5 stacks (4 from each combo in each attunement and 1 from the aura you gain when you use sand squall).
 It might be a bit more complicated and time consuming but it blasts a fire field 4 times meaning 12 might.
 Keep in mind that stacks last for 10 seconds from the moment you last refreshed them so you want to start the fight before they expire so as you can instantly refresh them with <Skill name="Polaric Leap"/>.